fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpg-creative-writing-practice.md

 - It's focused on **narrative** rather than the minutiae of combat.
 - It's **freeform**.
 It works for any setting, rather than being limited by a particular system of stats and skills.
 - It's **simple**.
 - It's **all-in-one** thanks to the *GMA* cards.
-Solo role-playing typically involves *extensive* referencing of tables to generate or inspire content.
+Solo role-playing can be a bit cumbersome to a newcomer, in that it involves referencing tables to generate or inspire content.
 Not so with this one!

 Other narrative-focused TTRPGs that I found interesting are [*Freeform Universal*](https://www.perilplanet.com/freeform-universal) (especially the [2nd edition beta](https://www.perilplanet.com/wp-content/uploads/2020/12/Neon-City-character-sheet-form-fill.pdf)), and [*Risus*](https://www.drivethrurpg.com/product/170294/Risus-The-Anything-RPG) plus the [*Risusverse*](https://www.risusiverse.com/).